headzoo/deskpro-sdk-react/docs/pages/tutorials/settings.md

 export default sdkConnect(PageSettings);
 ```

-The storage values saved by the settings form are read from the `this.props.storage.app.settings` object, which updates when the values change.
+The storage values saved by the settings form are read from `this.props.storage.app.settings`, which have been updated automatically when the values were written to storage.

 ### Step 5.
 Modify the app component
 Open the main app component at _src/main/javascript/App.jsx_.
-The [Routes and Route components](/pages/components/Routes/) are used to display either the index or settings page.
+The [Routes and Route components](/pages/components/Routes/) will be used to display either the index or settings page.

 ```jsx
 import React from 'react';